robwillup/mithrandir/docs/LanguagesAndFrameworks/.NET/CSharp/C#CodingStyle.md

 Coding conventions serve the following purposes:

-* They create a consistent look to the code, to that readers can focus on content, not layout.
+* They create a consistent look to the code, so that readers can focus on content, not layout.
 * They enable readers to understand the code more quickly by making assumptions based on their experience.
 * They facilitate copying, changing, and maintaining the code.
 * They demonstrate C# best practices